The Fort: Architectural InspirationBGC Condo for sale

 The greatest architects from Venice also created their own hybrid artworks from hosts of influences from Byzantine and Moorish styles.
 This cultural mix of art produced numerous structural masterpieces and grand designs.
 Venetian architects wouldn’t have created what they have without collaborating the styles of different cultures with their own sense of art.

 That means that even you can benefit from a bit of collaboration of styles and some mixing and matching.
-You can add a dash of French Country to your super sleek and organized furniture arrangement to add a bit of visual weight to your open spaces.
+Whether you bought a condo for sale at the Fort or plan on acquiring a condo for sale at McKinley Hill, you can add a dash of French Country to your super sleek and organized furniture arrangement to add a bit of visual weight to your open spaces.

 The Venetians have taught us that design trends are more likely to be studied for thousands of years when there is a sense of consistency involved when it comes to design.
 Features that are repeated over and over again should not be something to be avoided, in fact, it’s actually better to maintain continuity with the elements of your design.
 That is how historians group trends from certain times into a cohesive unit.